 Students are expected to possess proficiency in writing to ensure they are successful in their course of study.
 Students may meet this requirement by satisfying one of the screening criteria listed under Graduate Writing Proficiency Requirement .

 Students are expected to possess a level of mathematical proficiency at least equivalent to MATH 20 Intermediate Algebra .
 Students may meet this requirement by satisfying one of the screening criteria listed under Graduate Mathematics Proficiency Requirement .

 Foundation Program - 3 units

-The courses in the foundation program should all be completed or in process before any of the 300-level advanced program courses are taken.
+The foundation program course should be completed or in-progress before enrolling in any of the 300-level advanced program courses.